Bloeckchengrafik/ftConvention2022/index.md

 	<br>
 </div>

-Since building this hardware on your own is a little bit tricky, you could purchase it at [www.gundermann.org](www.gundermann.org).
+Since building this hardware on your own is a little bit tricky, we offer ready to use devices at [www.gundermann.org](www.gundermann.org).
+For all who want's to build their own pcb, we provide the needed schematic files at github as well.